vishal423/hbase-indexer/README.md

     mvn clean install -DskipTests

+**The profile 0.98, 0.96, 0.94 cannot be used at the moment since the code was modified to work with HBase 1.1.0**

 The default build is linked to HBase 0.94.
 In order to build for HBase 0.98, run the following command:

     mvn clean install -DskipTests -Dhbase.api=0.98

+The default build is linked to HBase 0.94.
+In order to build for HBase 1.1.0, run the following command:

+    mvn clean install -DskipTests -Dhbase.api=1.1.0